zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 623.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Go to our website at eslpod.com and download a Learnin g Guide for this episode.
-To get our Learning Guides, you can become a m ember and help support this podcast on our website.
+Go to our website at eslpod.com and download a Learning Guide for this episode.
+To get our Learning Guides, you can become a member and help support this podcast on our website.

 This episode is a dialogue between Flora and Saul.
 Th ere has been a car accident.
 One car – one automobile has hit another one  and then immediately left.
 Let’s get started.